jmahlin/eks-workshop/content/beginner/180_fargate/prerequisites.md

 | Middle East (Bahrain) | me-south-1 |

 {{% notice warning %}}
-Don't continue the lab unless you use one of these region.
+Don't continue the lab unless you use one of these regions.
 {{% /notice %}}